The real British way, believe it or not, is that EVERYBODY’S LIFE MATTERS.

 My kindergarten teacher when passing out cupcakes that one of the mothers made for all the kids on Valentine’s day came to me last and said, “Mrs. so and so said she didn’t make one for you Sharon.”
 She returned to her desk and when I looked up I saw her sitting there eating one.
 Years later I figured out she probably already had one and wanted another.

 When nine years old I was foregoing dessert at supper.
 When everybody else ate their cupcake I saved mine.
-I had a desk drawer filled with them – a small desk my father made me out of scrap wood.
+I had a desk drawer filled with them – a small desk my father made me out of scrap wood. and linoleum.
 One evening after supper, my mother told me I was going to the hospital to have my tonsils out.
 It was like a huge weight fell on me.

 I opened the drawer and wanted to give my cupcakes away, thinking I wasn’t coming home.
 Nobody wanted them.
 I tried one and it was too stale to eat.